hendrtd/comp-2210/docs/modules/m2/exam/exam1.md

 of the course content in the specified modules.
 There are 100 points possible on the exam.

 ## Rules

+Be sure to observe the following rules as you take the exam.

 - You must complete the exam within 75 minutes from when you begin and before the end of the availability period.